Available 24 Hours a Day

 After a brief stint as an assistant district attorney in Philadelphia, attorney Lloyd Long began a long and successful career as one of Philadelphia’s most respected and preeminent criminal defense lawyers.
 For decades, he has dedicated his professional life to protecting the rights of the accused and convicted, and has earned a hard-won reputation as a defense attorney who delivers real results for his clients.
 In addition to being named a local “Super Lawyer” and a Top 100 Lawyer by the National Trial Lawyers, he has a perfect 10 rating on Avvo from clients like you.

-What to Do Following an Arrest: When Should You Hire a Criminal Defense Lawyer in Philadelphia?
+What to Do Following an Arrest:

 After being arrested, especially if this is your first time dealing with the police and criminal justice system in a serious way, you are likely to feel alone, scared, and even helpless.
 However, you need to try to keep your cool and act quickly in order to take the steps needed to protect your rights and give yourself the best chance at successfully challenging the charges against you.
-By far the most important thing you can do at this stage of the case is for you or a loved one to contact a knowledgeable Philadelphia criminal defense attorney like Lloyd Long as soon as possible.
+By far the most important thing you can do at this stage of the case is for you or a loved one to contact an experienced criminal defense attorney like Lloyd Long as soon as possible.

-It is important to act quickly after your arrest to hire us so that Lloyd and the team can have time to assess your case and be prepared to appear at your bail hearing and preliminary arraignment.
+It is important to act quickly after your arrest so that Lloyd and the team can have time to assess your case and be prepared to appear at your bail hearing and preliminary arraignment.
 These events will occur at or around the same time, no more than 72 hours after your arrest and booking, but often much sooner.
 You absolutely want a skilled, experienced arraignment and bail hearing lawyer like attorney Lloyd Long at your side for these vital events that could set the tone for your entire case.

 The Types of Criminal Cases We Defend

-Philadelphia Criminal Defense for Each Step of the Legal Process
+Experienced Defense for Each Step of the Legal Process

 Attorney Lloyd Long and his team have experience successfully representing clients charged with all sorts of crime at every stage of the criminal justice process, from their arrest to their trial and beyond.